lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

 tkn pr list
 ```

-When the hook as been succesfully delivered, liste the pipeline runs to view the triggered pipeline!
+When the webook as been succesfully delivered, liste the pipeline runs to view the triggered pipeline!

 ```
 tkn pr list